 University of Pennsylvania Admissions Consultants

-What makes Admission to University of Pennsylvania so special?
+What Makes Admission To The University of Pennsylvania So Special?

 The University of Pennsylvania (usually called "Penn") is a private university located in Philadelphia, Pennsylvania, and is one of the Ivy League schools.
 It was founded in 1740 and is home to the world-renowned Wharton School of business.